 Practice Botanical Line Drawings

 The Botanical Line Drawing book is set up so you can practice right in the book.
+(The copy I have is an older edition.)
 It has step by step drawings for each plant and a box at the bottom where you can practice drawing the leaf, flower, cactus or succulent shown in the steps above.
 There is plenty of white space where you can continue to practice.
 I challenged myself to do one or two pages a day.
 Sometimes I was having so much fun I just kept going.
 You can see my drawings in the “draw it” box on the pages below.
-(Here’s a new edition of Botanical Line Drawing.)

 I find my botanical doodles look more complete when I added some small designs in the negative spaces.
 It makes them look fuller and gives them more movement and life.
-Here are some background doodles I like to use.
+On the right are some background doodles I like to use.

 Have fun creating your own botanical line drawings and doodles!